What kind of attacks does SSL prevent?

 Assaults on trust through the SSL/TLS-encrypted traffic are now common and growing in frequency, sophistication, and sheer brazenness.
 The low-risk, high-reward nature of SSL/TLS vulnerability ensures that these trends will continue, placing organizations at risk of breach, failed audits, and unplanned system downtime.
 The following examples describe a few of the most common techniques, the impact on businesses, and suggestions on how to prevent them.

-Advanced Persistent Malware
+What is Advanced Persistent Malware?

 Increasingly, malware is being designed specifically to steal SSL/TLS keys and certificates for use in communications fraud and data exfiltration.
 For example, Advanced Persistent Threat (APT) operators exploiting Heartbleed malware stole digital keys and certificates that resulted in a breach of 4.5 million Community Health System (CHS) patient records.
 The Heartbleed exploit was used against a system behind the CHS firewall to expand the attack to reach these highly regulated patient records.